Caryl Churchill: Themes and plays

-In 1972, she wrote Owners, a two-act, 14-scene play about obsession with power.
+In 1972, Churchill wrote Owners, a two-act, 14-scene play about obsession with power.
 It was her first professionally produced stage play and "her first major theatrical endeavour"; it was produced in London the same year.

 She served as resident dramatist at the Royal Court Theatre from 1974 to 1975, and was the Royal Court's first female playwright in residence.
 She began collaboration with theatre companies such as the Joint Stock Theatre Company and the Monstrous Regiment Theatre Company (a feminist theatre collective).
 Both used an extended workshop period in their development of new plays.
 Churchill continues to use an improvisational workshop period in developing a number of her plays.
 During this period, she also wrote Objections to Sex and Violence (1974).

 Her first play to receive wide notice was Cloud Nine (1979), "a farce about sexual politics", set partly in a British overseas colony during the Victorian era.
 It explores the effects of the colonialist/imperialist mindset on intimate personal relationships, and uses cross-gender casting for comic and instructive effect.
 The play became successful in Britain and in the United States, winning an Obie Award in 1982 for best play of the year in New York.

 Churchill gradually abandoned more conventions of realism, with her loyalty to feminist themes and ideas becoming a guiding principle in her work.
 She won an Obie Award for best play in 1983 with Top Girls, "which deals with women's losing their humanity in order to attain power in a male-dominated environment."
 It features an all-female cast, and focuses on Marlene, who has relinquished a home and family to achieve success in the world of business.
 Half the action takes place at a celebratory dinner where Marlene mixes with historical, iconic and fictional women who have achieved great stature in a "man's world", but always at great cost.
 The other half of the play, set a year in the past, focuses on Marlene's family, where the true cost of her "successful" life becomes poignantly and frighteningly apparent.
 In Top Girls, Churchill devised a system to indicate how the dialogue should be performed.
 She used the forward dash signal (/) to demonstrate a person interrupting the person speaking.
 She also used the asterisk symbol (*) to indicate a speech following on from a speech earlier than the one immediately before it.